-- A one-time event brain damage
+- Is a one-time event brain damage

 - Does not continue

-- Complex, with varying effects
+- Is complex, with varying effects

-- Difficult to classify
+- Is difficult to classify

-- NOT infectious
+- Is NOT infectious

 Please click here for an information sheet about Cerebral Palsy that you can download and share with friends and family.